Jonathan Rhys Meyers: Upcoming projects

 In 2022, it was revealed that he would be joining the cast of the thriller Altitude.

-Meyers will star in the upcoming hijacking thriller film 97 Minutes, directed by Timo Vuorensola.

 Personal life

 Relationships and family

 For a year in the late 1990s, Meyers dated his Velvet Goldmine co-star, Toni Collette.

-From 2004 until 2012, he was in a relationship with Reena Hammer, daughter of makeup artist Ruby Hammer.
+From 2004 until 2012, he was in a relationship with Reena Hammer that started when she was 17 years old and he was 27.
+Reena is the daughter of makeup artist Ruby Hammer.

 On 20 November 2007, his mother, Mary Geraldine O'Keeffe, died at Mercy University Hospital, Cork, aged 51, following a short, undisclosed illness.

-Meyers has a history of suicide attempts.
 On 30 June 2011 it was reported that he was taken to hospital by ambulance after a suspected suicide attempt.
-He attempted suicide again in 2016.
-Paramedics responding to an emergency call discovered him slumped on the floor.
-They called police after he refused treatment at the scene for more than 30 minutes.
+In 2016, a second attempt was suspected when paramedics, responding to an emergency call, found him slumped on the floor.
+Anonymous sources variously claimed and denied that Meyers intended to take his own life.

 During 2016, he married Mara Lane.
 Their son was born in December 2016.
 In September 2017, Lane revealed that she had miscarried a second child.

-In 2019, Meyers credited his family, and fatherhood in particular, with making him the happiest he has ever been: "Once you have your first child, you become the past.
-We're all busy giving out to ourselves and driving ourselves forward.
-A child gives you a new perspective on life."

 In 2022 he listed his Nichols Canyon home in Los Angeles for sale.
 It was reported that the home had previously been listed for sale and was made available as a rental property until 2012 when it was listed for $1.6 million and again in 2018 it was offered for $1.795 million.
 The 2022 listing has the home for sale at $1.85 million.